curiousML/curiousml.github.io/pages/install_python.md

 - **Miniconda** is Anaconda's own minimal installer, and carries the same terms as Anaconda.

-## 2. Route A — conda, step by step
+## 2. Route A: conda, step by step

 ### Step 1: download and install